Newsroom

 In a study published in Cancer Research, putting mice on a low carbohydrate/ high protein diet lowered the risk of cancer and slowed the growth of implanted tumors.
 In one experiment, several different strains of mice were implanted with either human or mouse tumors and fed on one of two diets (… more

 New research presented in the American Journal of Epidemiology demonstrates that at least one form of brain cancer, glioma, does not tend to develop in the areas that would be predicted to be most affected by radiation coming from cell phones.
-The Finnish study examined 888 cases of glioma from… more
+The Finnish study examined 888 cases of glioma… more